varoonverma/Swagger/README.md

 Only pre-requisite, JDK 1.6 and Maven.

 Execution
-1) mvn clean package
+a) mvn clean package
-2) mvn tomcat7:run
+b) mvn tomcat7:run